Orchestral Manoeuvres in the Dark: 1975–1979: Roots and early years

+The public phone box they used as a makeshift office during this time became the subject of the song "Red Frame/White Light", and has become a minor tourist attraction after it was decorated by OMD cover artist John Petch.

 OMD began to gig regularly as a duo, performing to backing tracks played from a TEAC 4-track tape-recorder christened "Winston" (after the antihero of George Orwell's novel Nineteen Eighty-Four).
 Their debut performance was in October 1978 at Eric's Club in Liverpool.
 Finding themselves on the cusp of an electronic new wave in British pop music, they released a one-off single, "Electricity", with independent label Factory Records.
 The track was supposed to be produced by the Factory Records producer Martin Hannett.
 However, the A-side was the band's original demo produced by their friend, owner of Winston and soon to be manager, Paul Collister, under the pseudonym Chester Valentino (taken from a nightclub called Valentino's in the nearby city of Chester).
 The single's sleeve was designed by Peter Saville, whose distinctive graphics contributed to OMD's public image into the 1980s.
 "Electricity" became a seminal release within the burgeoning synth-pop movement, and led to the band receiving a seven-album recording contract with Dindisc, worth over £250,000.

 In 1979, OMD were asked to support Gary Numan on his first major British tour.
 Humphreys noted, "[Numan] gave us our first big break.
 He saw us opening for Joy Division and he asked us to go on tour with him... we went from the small clubs to playing huge arenas.
 Gary was very good to us."
 Along with Numan, OMD became key figures in the rise of synth-pop.
 Numan later supported OMD on a 1993 UK arena tour.